Aj-Ishac/Finances-Quickbooks/README.md

 # Finances Quickbooks

-Finances Quickbooks is a WORK IN PROGRESS OCR-bill-detection.
+Finances Quickbooks is a **Work-In-Progress** OCR-bill-detection software.